March 24, 2022

 Once reaching the Mt.
 Guthrie Trail intersection, the trail began contouring around the mountain’s east side.
 I wanted to get close to the summit and Summerhaven, so I continued to push a little since we had started later in the morning.

 This entire side of the mountain was burned, but the burn was interspersed with living trees, and trail work had started.
-There were still a few parts of the trail that had crumbled away, but I could climb up and around them, only using my hands on several occasions.
+A few parts of the trail had crumbled away, but I could climb up and around them, only using my hands on several occasions.